Answered By: Elizabeth Roberts

 Publishers are increasingly offering the option to publish monographs via Gold Open Access by paying a book processing charge (BPC).
 The prices for this vary hugely depending on the publisher and can range from £2000 to over £10,000.

 Please note that book chapters and monographs are not currently within the scope of the REF Open Access policy, so although we encourage you to make them openly available where possible, it is not compulsory.
-Research England however have indicated that it is likely that they will be included in the post-2021 REF with anything published from the 1st January 2021 being within the scope of the policy.

 Comments (0)